Best Budget Accommodations in Iceland!

 Another Darling Guesthouse in Keflavik: BGB Guesthouse.
 Rooms are stylish & simply decorated, clean & highly-rated.
 A great value for your money in a central location!

 Nearby, More Expensive Option = The Lighthouse Inn, located in Gardur (about 7 miles from Keflavik).
 Why stay here?
-Not only is it a darling hotel & reasonably priced ($117+) ~ but Gardur is also where the Northern Lights are spotted…A LOT!!
-Many “Northern Lights Tours” come here ~ so save some money & stay here instead!
+It’s a darling hotel & reasonably priced ($117+) ~ but Gardur is also where the Northern Lights are seen…A LOT!!
+Many “Northern Lights Tours” come here ~ so save money & stay here instead!

 Search all hotels in Keflavik here.